VaughnDV/basic_flask_mongo_login/README.md

 # Basic Flask PyMongo Auth

-An extremely basic template of a Flask and PyMongo Authentication system
+An extremely basic example of a Flask and PyMongo Authentication system

 ## Setup